Passwords Are the "Keys" to Your Digital Life

 Related Glossary Terms

-Password A secret string of characters used to log into an account.
-Longer and more random passwords are safer.
-Use a different one for each service.
+Password Manager Software that automatically generates random, lengthy passwords for every service and keeps them encrypted.
+The only password you need to remember is the master password.
 Two-Factor Authentication (2FA) A security method that requires a second verification step beyond your password, such as a code sent to your phone.
 Prevents unauthorized access even if your password is stolen.
 Phishing A scam that uses fake websites or messages to trick you into giving away passwords and personal information.
 Always check the URL before clicking links.